-These gluten free and vegan deviled potatoes are the perfect substitute for deviled eggs.
+These gluten-free and vegan deviled potatoes are the perfect substitutes for deviled eggs.
 If you are craving that eggy flavor of eggs, this dish has a surprisingly similar flavor.
-They are fun little bite sized potatoes that go perfectly with Easter dinner, as a side dish, or to pack in lunches.
+They are fun little bite-sized potatoes that go perfectly with Easter dinner, as a side dish, or to pack in lunches.

 I originally made these deviled potatoes thinking that it would only be Easter recipe, but my family loves them so much, they have become a common meal in our house.
 They are great to keep in the fridge to grab for a quick snack and they work great in school lunches too!

 What you will need to make these deviled potatoes…